Ponhele ya France

 Ponhele Andrew Mbidi ya France (8 January 1948 in Epuku, Ohangwena Region - 8 February 2010 in Windhoek) was a Namibian politician and trade unionist.
-A longtime member of SWAPO, ya France was a elected into the National Assembly of Namibia from 2000-2005.
-He was head of the Namibian Broadcasting Corporation from 2005-2008.
+A longtime member of SWAPO, ya France was elected into the National Assembly of Namibia from 2000 to 2005.
+He was head of the Namibian Broadcasting Corporation from 2005 to 2008.

 Early life and exile

 Ya France attended primary school at Okatope and Onekwaya and secondary school at Odibo.
 His years at secondary school were interrupted by several periods of contract labour work in Oranjemund, experiences that shaped him politically.
 In 1974 he decided to go into exile to join the liberation movement.

 He received military training in Zambia and in December 1974 was sent to Angola to fight on the Northern Front.
 In 1976 he went to Leninist Komsomol Higher School in the Soviet Union to take up political studies for one year.
 After his return to Angola he worked as radio announcer for the liberation station Voice of Namibia in Luanda in 1977 and 1978.
 At the start of the 1980s he secured a scholarship and took up political science and philosophy at the Karl Marx University in East Germany.
 He graduated in 1985 with a Master's degree.